 If the coronavirus pandemic has proven anything, it is that shopping online is the future, the future of ecommerce as many ecommerce retailers have seen drastic increases in sales volumes in the last quarter.

 However, experts are questioning whether this climb in sales will last once people leave the safety of their homes once they have received the all-clear to do so.

 Expected ecommerce trends

-Sales in the ecommerce industry have been growing steadily at about 2% per annum, and this trend was expected to continue in 2020.
+Sales in the the future of ecommerce industry have been growing steadily at about 2% per annum, and this trend was expected to continue in 2020.
 However, COVID-19 became a reality, and many shoppers had to change their original retail behavior to adapt to changed circumstances.

 Right now, there is no predicting how ecommerce will continue growing and how conventional retailing will be affected in the long-term.
 All predictive models went out the window in January and February when the reality of the pandemic set in, and it became a tangible part of people’s lives.

 If you are looking to purchase an online business, now is the time.
-Here are the advantages of ecommerce and why you should be capitalizing on them:
+Here are the advantages of the future of ecommerce and why you should be capitalizing on them:

 Improved connectivity and accessibility

 More people than ever have internet connectivity, which enables them to shop online for the first time.
 Improved technology means that stable connections over more extensive regions are possible.